Laragear/SubscriptionsDemo/README.md

 ## I want this package!

 You can fuel my development using [Patreon](https://patreon.com/packagesforlaravel).
-This package will be available once I reach 100 Patreons.
+This package will be available publicly once I reach 100 Patreons.

 [![](.assets/patreon.png)](https://patreon.com/packagesforlaravel)